urbit/docs/tutorials/ship-troubleshooting.md

 Urbit is still in the development stage, so there's a chance that your ship won't start properly, or will stop working properly when you're running it.
 That's ok!
 This document is intended to help you in such an event.

+This page contains resolutions to many of the most commonly encountered issues.
+If your issue is not covered here, please check out our [Troubleshooting Knowledgebase](https://github.com/urbit/support/wiki).

 ## Table of Contents

 - [Best practices](#best-practices)